mohitghansela/agentic-ai-journey/agentic-ai-journey/README.md

 # 🚀 Agentic AI Learning Journey

-This repository documents my daily journey of learning **Generative AI and Agentic AI** from the ground up.
+This repository documents my daily journey of learning **Agentic AI** from the ground up.

 The goal of this journey is not just to understand concepts, but to **build, experiment, and apply** them in real-world scenarios.